sk-io/os/README.md

 ## Architecture/Motivation

+The kernel is not unix based.
 This is a completely monolithic OS with a single userspace API for everything (task management, file I/O, window management, etc...).
-The kernel is not unix based.
-All an application needs to do is to include "os.h" and link against api.so.
+All an application needs to do is to include os.h and link against api.so.

 I try to keep things as simple and understandable as possible whilst still being speedy.
 There are tons of security holes, that's not a priority right now.